gigasquid/gigasquid.github.io/source/_posts/2016-02-06-why-hyperdimensional-socks-never-match.markdown

 (cosine-sim x b) ;=> 0.7252586504505658
 ```

-You can also do a very simple for of multiplication on vectors with 1s and 0s with using _XOR_.
+You can also do a very simple form of multiplication on vectors with 1s and 0s with using _XOR_.
 We can do this by add the two vectors together and then mapping `mod 2` on each of the elements.

 ```clojure
 (defn xor-mul [v1 v2]